amitchell05/100-days-of-code/log.md

 **Today's Progress**: #100DaysOfCode Day 83!
 Today, I mainly focused on Grasshopper to practice HTML, CSS, and JavaScript.

 **Thoughts**: Also, I can work on the front-end course materials for the first day of Unit 2 in CoderGirl.
 A tough goal for Unit 2: worry less!

+### Day 84 and 85: November 14, 2020 and November 15, 2020

+**Progress**: I completed section 1 and a third of section 2 of the Angular course on Udemy for CoderGirl's Unit 2.
+I have a better understanding of how to generate and use components in Angular.
+I need practice explaining the process into words, though.

+**Thoughts**: Also, I attended a webinar about interview preparation today.
+My self-perception and search for my authentic self are making it hard to find a tech job.
+I'll have to work on a game plan with my support system so I can achieve my goals.